 What is MySQL?

 MySQL was developed by Michael Widenius and David Axmark in 1994 as an open-source, quick dependable, and adaptable relational database management system, used with PHP.
-It is a simple to use RDBMS popularly exploited by both small and large organizations.
-One of its distinctive features is its adaptability; the open-source GPL permit permits developers to alter the MySQL programming to accommodate their particular environment.
+It is a simple-to-use RDBMS popularly exploited by both small and large organizations.
+One of its distinctive features is its adaptability; the open-source GPL permit permits developers to alter MySQL programming to accommodate their particular environment.

 MySQL is turning out to be so mainstream due to numerous valid justifications:

 - MySQL is delivered under an open-source license, which means you don’t have to pay to utilize it.
 This makes it popular among web developers.

 - It is an incredible program by its own doing.
 It handles an enormous subset of the functions of the most costly and amazing database packages.

 - It likewise utilizes a standard type of the notable SQL data language.

 - MySQL can be used with any operating system and with numerous languages like PHP, C, PERL, Java, C++, and so on